 This logo owes its creation to a fortunate series of events.
 It was developed after George Townsend & Co. secured a lucrative contract to supply precision parts.
 At the time, such an order was considered very prestigious because the recipient was the Royal Small Arms Factory in Enfield.

-The manufacturer of metal components was so proud of the collaboration with the royal enterprise that they changed their name to Enfield Manufacturing Company Ltd. and added one of the armory’s products—a wheeled cannon—to their emblem.
+The manufacturer of metal components was so proud of its collaboration with the royal enterprise that it changed its name to Enfield Manufacturing Company Ltd. and added one of the armory’s products, a wheeled cannon, to its emblem.
 This has led many to mistakenly believe that Royal Enfield was once an arms manufacturer.

 The logo contains another element that reinforces this misconception: the phrase “MADE LIKE A GUN.”
 It forms an arch over the cannon, resembling a protective dome.
 The large letters, with sharp serifs, diagonal cuts, and angles where curves would typically be, evoke a sense of reliability, strength, and confidence.
 Royal Enfield was never involved in weaponry; the phrase “Made Like A Gun” was used solely to promote bicycles.
 The military style of the emblem is a remnant of the prestigious contract with the Royal Small Arms Factory.

 The large cannon and the martial motto occupy the top half of the circle, while the bottom features a wide ribbon with the brand name.
-The two-tier inscription impresses with its elegant grandeur, contrasting with the ruggedness of the other logo components.
+The two-tier inscription impresses with its elegant grandeur, in contrast to the other logo components’ ruggedness.

 1995 – 2014

-1995, the brand’s history began anew when Enfield India acquired Royal Enfield.
-The company updated the logo to suit their new motorcycles better.
+In 1995, the brand’s history began anew when Enfield India acquired Royal Enfield.
+The company updated the logo to better suit their new motorcycles.
 Designers removed the cannon as the vehicle manufacturer began to take pride in its achievements rather than the long-forgotten collaboration with the Royal Arms factory.

 Instead of a multi-component emblem, a simple wordmark is used without additional elements.
 The only decoration of the inscription is the decorative serifs, which are directed in different ways.
 For example, the serifs on “A” and “Y” are strictly horizontal, on “F” and “E” some point downwards, and on “L” upwards.
-Diagonal cuts create an illusion of movement, reflecting the rebellious spirit of the company.
+Diagonal cuts create an illusion of movement, reflecting the company’s rebellious spirit.
 To convey a thirst for speed in every detail, the designers made the logo asymmetrical:

 - Aligned the first word to the left and the second to the right;